Pistonight/Goldened-Shrines/README.md

 2. **Must be done in a real run or in a setting similar to a real run**
     - Segments from a time-attack (TA) run is allowed if the segment doesn't pause the run
     - Reloading and grinding a segment over and over again is not allowed.
 This is to keep loads as consistent as possible to a real run
+    - Runs from other categories are allowed as long as conditions are consistent
 3. **Must be recorded at at least 30fps**
 4. **Must be unspliced**
     - You cannot splice together the movement to a shrine with the movement inside a shrine, for example, even if both are done in a real run